-BEEBE DRAW FARMS AUTHORITY RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022
+BEEBE DRAW FARMS AUTHORITY RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2023

-Net Change in Fund Balances - Governmental Funds \$ (1,804,502) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-In the statement of activities, capital outlay is not reported as an expenditure.
-However, the statement of activities will report as depreciation expense, the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
-Current Year Capital Assets 2,027,388 Depreciation (342,912) Change in Net Position of Governmental Activities \$ (120,026)
+Net Change in Fund Balances - Total Governmental Funds \$ 65,321 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+In the statement of activities capital outlay is not reported as an expenditure.
+However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Therefore, this is the amount of capital outlay, depreciation and dedication of capital assets to other governments, in the current period.
+Capital Outlay 342,671 Depreciation Expense (348,744) Changes in Net Position of Governmental Activities \$ 59,248

-BEEBE DRAW FARMS AUTHORITY GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE -BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2022
+BEEBE DRAW FARMS AUTHORITY GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE -BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2023